-On November 9, 2018, Emgold received TSX-V approval for the purchase of Golden Arrow from the Company.
+On November 9, 2018, Emgold Mining Corporation ("Emgold") received TSX-V approval for the purchase of Golden Arrow from the Company.
 Emgold purchased the initial 51% interest in the Golden Arrow property and exercised its option to purchase the remaining 49% interest in the Golden Arrow property.
-Details of the Emgold transaction are provided below.

 On November 14, 2018, Emgold issued the Company 5,000,000 common shares with a fair value of \$350,000.
-At September 30, 2018, the Company wrote down the Golden Arrow property to its estimated realizable value of \$350,000.
-The Company recorded a write-down of exploration and evaluation assets of \$3,343,931.